Can I be 5 weeks pregnant and still test negative?

 This is called the ‘hook effect’.
 It’s more likely to occur in cases of twins or triplets, because the level of pregnancy hormone is so much higher.
 The hook effect in itself is pretty rare, but there are other reasons for producing a false negative.
 The most common reason for a false negative is testing too early.

-Can you be pregnant and never get a positive test?
+Can I be 7 weeks pregnant and have a negative pregnancy test?

 Sometimes a test can also return a false positive result, detecting pregnancy where none exists, but false negative results are much more common, with as many as 9 out of 15 women testing negative until seven or eight weeks.

 How many weeks does it take for a pregnancy test to show positive?

 If you don’t want to wait until you’ve missed your period, you should wait at least one to two weeks after you had sex.
 If you are pregnant, your body needs time to develop detectable levels of HCG.
 This typically takes seven to 12 days after successful implantation of an egg.

 Can you have no hCG and be pregnant?

 An early pregnancy test might pick up very low amounts of hCG.
 However, it’s possible that you don’t have enough circulating hCG to get a positive result even on a sensitive test.
 Another common reason for getting a false negative is not having enough hCG in the urine you test.